lfn-cnti/bestpractices/GOVERNANCE.md

 ### Eligibility to Vote

-The CNF WG employs "organization voting" to ensure no single organization can dominate the project.
+The CNTI employs "organization voting" to ensure no single organization can dominate the project.

 Individuals not associated with or employed by a company or organization are allowed one vote.
 Each company/organization, or related group of companies (regardless of the number of maintainers associated with or employed by that company/organization), will have a maximum of one-third representation in votes.
 If the results of an election result in greater than 1/3 representation, the lowest vote getters from any particular company will be removed until representation on the committee is less than one-third.